Find Your How To Own ThisMantra4 a.m.

 To achieve excellence in your field of endeavor, you need to think like a champion.
 You need to put in two-a-days and five-a-days.

+You need to give effort to achieve that excellence.
 It all boils down to simply deciding.
 Deciding that it’s intolerable that anyone could be superior to you in your field, whether that’s writing code, playing the violin, mixing cock- tails, or distance running.

 Martin Luther King Jr. left us with this beautiful piece of advice from a 1967 sermon: “Even if it falls your lot to be a street sweeper, go on out and sweep streets like Michelangelo painted pictures; sweep streets like Handel and Beethoven composed music; sweep streets like Shakespeare wrote po- etry; sweep streets so well that all the host of heaven and earth will have to pause and say, ‘Here lived a great street sweeper who swept his job well.’”